grange85/ahfow-www/_posts/2014/2014-07-30-originals-waiting-friend-rolling-stones-covered-luna.markdown

 ---
 layout: post
-status: publish
-published: true
-title: 'Originals: Waiting on a Friend by The Rolling Stones (covered by Luna)'
+title: 'Waiting on a Friend by The Rolling Stones (covered by Luna)'
+series-title: 'Originals'
 author:
   display_name: Andy
   login: admin